 A party's Daily ICAP Owned on a unit is calculated by adding the ICAP Value of a unit as determined by a party's approved Capacity Modifications to ICAP amounts transacted through a party's approved unit-specific bilateral sales/purchases.
 The Installed Capacity (ICAP) Value of a unit is determined in accordance with PJM Manual for the Rules and Procedures for the Determination of Generating Capability (M-21).
-For an ELCC Resource, the term "ICAP" in this manual refers to the lesser of the Accredited UCAP or the resource's CIRs.
+For an ELCC Resource, the term "ICAP" in this manual refers to the lesser of the Accredited UCAP or the resource's CIRs plus any awarded transitional resource MWs in accordance with Manual 21 Section 1.2.
 The ICAP value of a Winter-Period Capacity Performance Resource is based on an Intermittent or Environmentally Limited Resource's certified Capacity Interconnection Rights for the winter period of the Delivery Year.